jdevalk/wp-api-privacy/README.md

 composer create-project wp-privacy/wp-api-privacy
 ```

+### Future Updates

+The plugin will automatically fetch updates via the WordPress admin from this Github repository using the WordPress update mechanism (you will be notified in the admin when an update
+is available).

 ## Verification

 After installing the plugin, you can also use the "HTTP Requests Manager" plugin to verify the user-agent field has been changed to "WordPress/Private"